json-api/json-api/format/index.md

 ### Top Level <a href="#document-structure-top-level" id="document-structure-top-level" class="headerlink"></a>

-A JSON object **MUST** be at the root of every JSON API document.
+A JSON object **MUST** be at the root of every JSON API response.
 This object defines a document's "top level".

 The document's "primary data" is a representation of the resource or collection of resources primarily targeted by a request.